 François Moscovici is an executive coach and a strategy consultant who for 20 years has identified and addressed the practical implications of ‘the next big thing’ on industries and companies.
-This has ranged from privatisation to the introduction of the Euro or the impact of new technologies.
+This has ranged from privatisation to the impact of new technologies, and now emerging organisational models.

 Brought up in Paris, he gained his degrees in Canada: first Ottawa (marketing research and information systems), followed by an MBA at McGill University (strategy and policy).
 He is also a Master Practitioner of Neuro Linguistic Programming.